sruffner/XSort/xsort/assets/units_table.md

 the correlograms and spike templates.
 The principal component analyis, however, must be redone each time the display list changes.

-Whenever any statistics need to be computed, those calculations happen on a background thread and the views are updated as the background task delivers its results.
+Whenever any statistics need to be computed, those calculations happen in the background and the views are updated as the background task delivers its results.
 If a background task is still running and you change the display list again or actually edit the units table, that task is cancelled and a modal dialog blocks user input until that task stops, typically in a few seconds or less.

+While a recording session may include hundreds of analog channels, the **Templates** view only displays unit spike templates on a maximum of 16 channels, and the **Channels** view only displays a maximum of 16 individual analog channel traces.
+The first selection in the display list, the **_primary unit_**, determines the range of channels
+selected: the 16 channels in the neighborhood of the unit's primary channel.